benjaminion/upgrading-ethereum-book/src/book.md

 To achieve a desirable level of security, committees need to be larger than a certain size.
 This makes it infeasible for an attacker to randomly end up with a super-majority in a committee even if they control a significant number of validators.
 The target here is a kind of lower-bound on committee size.
 If there are not enough validators to make all committees have at least 128 members, then, as a first measure, the number of committees per slot is reduced to maintain this minimum.
 Only if there are fewer than `SLOTS_PER_EPOCH` * `TARGET_COMMITTEE_SIZE` = 4096 validators in total will the committee size be reduced below `TARGET_COMMITTEE_SIZE`.
 With so few validators, the system would be insecure in any case.

 Given a proportion of the validators controlled by an attacker, what is the probability that the attacker ends up controlling a two-thirds majority in a randomly selected committee drawn from the full set of validators?
-Vitalik discusses this in [a presentation](http://web.archive.org/web/20190504131341/https://vitalik.ca/files/Ithaca201807_Sharding.pdf), and proposes 111 as the minumum committee size needed to maintain a $2^{-40}$ chance (one-in-a-trillion) of an attacker with one third of the validators gaining by chance a two-thirds majority in any one committee.
+Vitalik discusses this in [a presentation](http://web.archive.org/web/20190504131341/https://vitalik.ca/files/Ithaca201807_Sharding.pdf), and proposes 111 as the minimum committee size needed to maintain a $2^{-40}$ chance (one-in-a-trillion) of an attacker with one third of the validators gaining by chance a two-thirds majority in any one committee.
 The value 128 was chosen as being the next higher power of two.

 If an attacker has a proportion $p$ of the validator pool, then the probability of selecting a committee of $n$ validators that has $k$ or more validators belonging to the attacker is,